All you need to know about hmv's return to Crawley - including when it will open and how many jobs will be created

-hmv's return to Crawley confirmed - here is all you need to know including when and how many jobs it will create
+hmv confirms Crawley return - here is all you need to know

 hmv have confirmed they are returning to Crawley Town centre.